S T O S S Books

 [2] Durrwell, Holy Spirit of God, 36-37.

-[5] Richard Payne and Stephen Payne, “Saint Robert Bellarmine-Part II,” Saints Alive (Arcadia Films, aired November 16, 2011), Saints Alive is a TV program that airs on EWTN.
-In this series, an actor portraying a saint is interviewed and his or her response is taken directly from the actual writings of the saint.
+[7] Richard Payne and Stephen Payne, “Saint Robert Bellarmine-Part II,” Saints Alive (Arcadia Films, aired November 16, 2011).
+Saints Alive is a TV program that airs on EWTN.
+In this series, an actor portraying a saint is interviewed, and his or her response is taken directly from the saint's writings.

 [6] Hildegard, Scivias, 363.